 When the machine fails to read a barcode, the person can enter the barcode number and get the information required; this is seen frequently in supermarkets and stores.

-Also, knowing what information is stored on a specific barcode will depend on what type of object that barcode is printed on.
+Also, knowing what barcode information is stored on a specific code will depend on what type of object that barcode is printed on.
 A barcode found on a grocery item will contain different data than a barcode on your driver’s license for example.

 Food barcode information typically houses a short product description that gets referenced to set pricing in many automated checkout systems.
 Most products that you come in contact with on a day to day basis will have encoded information that allows for the store’s checkout system to quickly and easily find and register the product being bought, current price, modify the quantity on the database and apply for any existing sales or promotions.